Appendices

 Jungian Archetypes

-This section defines core archetypes from Jungian psychology, including the Foundational Four relational archetypes (Parent, Child, Sibling, Lover), interpreted through the lens of the Dragon’s Path emphasis on integration, embodiment, and paradox.
+This section defines core archetypes from Jungian psychology, including the foundational relational archetypes (Parent, Child, and Sibling, with Lover emerging from their integration) organized as the Foundational Relational Matrix.

 Anima